Large Credit Card Purchases Really Can Tank Your Credit Score

 The problem is that the credit bureaus will take a snapshot of your credit balances on a certain date and then compute your credit score based on that information.

-Chances are TransUnion saw this maxed out credit card and docked my score accordingly, basically assuming I was going down a bad path by making a ton of charges.
-This is usually a signal that a consumer is in trouble financially.
+Chances are TransUnion flagged this maxed out credit card and docked my score accordingly, basically assuming I was going down a bad path by making a ton of charges in a short span of time.

 In the matter of a couple months, my credit score fell nearly 50 points.
 From peak to trough, it fell a total of 65 points.

 Now the good news.
 Once I paid my credit card bill in full, and the bureaus took note of the new $0 balance (this isn’t immediate), my credit score shot up to its highest point in the past 12 months.

-So despite the big hit early in 2016, I’m in even better shape than I was to begin with.
+So despite the big hit early in 2016, I wound up in even better shape than I had been to begin with.

 For someone with a lower starting score, they could have knocked themselves out of eligibility, or at minimum been forced to take on a higher mortgage rate as a result.

 The moral of the story is to heed the warnings of avoiding large purchases before taking out a mortgage.
 It’s no joke.

 After all, mortgages can stick with you for decades – you’d hate for one ill-timed purchase to haunt you for years to come.